 The Brazilian population has experienced substantial changes in recent years, including increased internet access, an explosion in mobile penetration, and a rise in purchasing power.
 These changes have led to a massive increase in the number of Brazilians that make purchases online.

 Brazil’s online buyers shop across product categories and span social classes.
 While ecommerce is heavily concentrated within upper and middle classes in many markets, 46% of lower income Brazilians in urban areas have purchased a product online in the past three months.
-The key to reaching these shoppers is offering alternative payment methods they feel most comfortable with.
+The key to reaching the Brazilian consumer is offering alternative payment methods they feel most comfortable with.

-Local payment methods unique to this market are important to providing a convenient and trusted buying experience to shoppers in Brazil.
-Offering these on checkout pages can help brands stay ahead of the competition and result in higher conversions.
+Local payment methods unique to this market are important to providing a convenient and trusted buying experience for the Brazilian shopper.
+Offering these on checkout pages can help brands stay ahead of the competition and result in higher conversions and online sales.
 To be successful in this region, domestic credit cards, such as Elo and Hipercard, are a must as only 30% of Brazilian-issued cards are cross-border enabled.
-Furthermore, offering the ability to split purchases into monthly payments is crucial – almost 60% of online shoppers in Brazil pay with installments when using a credit card.
+Furthermore, offering the ability to split purchases into monthly payments is crucial – almost 60% of Brazilian shoppers pay with installments when using a credit card.